lyc102/ifem/README.md

 # iFEM: an integrated finite element method package in MATLAB
 iFEM is a MATLAB software package containing robust, efficient, and easy-following codes for the main building blocks of adaptive finite element methods on unstructured simplicial grids in both two and three dimensions.
 Besides the simplicity and readability, sparse matrixlization, an innovative programming style for MATLAB, is introduced to improve the efficiency.
 In this novel coding style, the sparse matrix and its operations are used extensively in the data structure and algorithms.

+## Caveat
+This is a test branch.
+Please avoid using codes in this branch.

 ## Installation